RomaHD/DrugRespPrediction/README.md

-Drug response prediction in cell lines and xenografts
+Assessment of modelling strategies for drug response prediction in cell lines and xenografts
 =================================================================

 Abstract
 --------

-Data from number of large high-throughput drug response screens have became available to the scientific community over the last five years.
-Although many efforts of using this information for drug response prediction have been made, our ability to explain or accurately predict drug response using genetic data remains limited.
-In order to systematically examine how different aspects of modelling affect resulting prediction accuracy, we built here a range of models for seven drugs (erlotinib, pacliatxel, lapatinib, PLX4720, sorafenib, nutlin-3 and nilotinib) using data from the largest available cell line and xenografts drug sensitivity screens.
-We found that the drug response metric, the choice of molecular data type and the number of training samples have a substantial impact on prediction accuracy.
-We also compared a task of drug response prediction with tissue type prediction and found that unlike drug response, tissue type can be predicted with high accuracy in cell lines and xenografts.
-Furthermore, we assessed our ability to predict drug response in four xenograft cohorts treated with of three drugs each (erlotinib, gemcitabine or paclitaxel) using models trained on cell line data.
-We managed to predict response in an erlotinib-treated cohort with a reasonable accuracy but were unable to correctly predict responses in cohorts treated with gemcitabine or paclitaxel.
+Data from several large high-throughput drug response screens have become available to the scientific community recently.
+Although many efforts have been made to use this information to predict drug sensitivity, our ability to accurately predict drug response based on genetic data remains limited.
+In order to systematically examine how different aspects of modelling affect the resulting prediction accuracy, we built a range of models for seven drugs (erlotinib, pacliatxel, lapatinib, PLX4720, sorafenib, nutlin-3 and nilotinib) using data from the largest available cell line and xenograft drug sensitivity screens.
+We found that the drug response metric, the choice of the molecular data type and the number of training samples have a substantial impact on prediction accuracy.
+We also compared the tasks of drug response prediction with tissue type prediction and found that, unlike for drug response, tissue type can be predicted with high accuracy.
+Furthermore, we assessed our ability to predict drug response in four xenograft cohorts (treated either with erlotinib, gemcitabine or paclitaxel) using models trained on cell line data.
+We could predict response in an erlotinib-treated cohort with a moderate accuracy (correlation≈0.5), but were unable to correctly predict responses in cohorts treated with gemcitabine or paclitaxel.

 Citation
 --------

 To cite this work in publication, use

-Kurilov, R., Brors, B. Drug response prediction in cell lines and xenografts (2018)
+Kurilov R., Haibe-Kains B., Brors B. 2020.
+Assessment of modelling strategies for drug response prediction in cell lines and xenografts. _Scientific Reports_

 Reproducibility of the Analysis Results